 - Archdeacon Pastor

 The Independent Reviewers completed their work in December 2021.
 Their findings have now been submitted to the National PCR2 Project Management Board.

-The national report will be published in the first half of 2022, and will contain overall data, themes and recommendations.
+The national report will be published in the autumn of 2022, and will contain overall data, themes and recommendations.